Should you use Copper Grease/Slip/Anti-seize on Spark Plug Threads?

 1. Locate the spark plug covers and remove them by pulling them upwards.

-3. After removing the old spark plugs, check the condition and cleanliness of the cylinder head threads, if they are dirty then this can lead to inaccurate torque wrench readings, it is paramount however that care must be taken so no dirt falls into the cylinders, some kitchen roll and a little carb cleaner sprayed onto it should do the trick.
+3. After removing the old spark plugs, check the condition and cleanliness of the cylinder head threads, if they’re dirty then this can lead to inaccurate torque wrench readings, it is paramount however that care must be taken so no dirt falls into the cylinders, some kitchen roll and a little carb cleaner sprayed onto it should do the trick.

-6. Install new spark plugs and finger tighten them until they stop – A length of rubber tubing pushed over the insulator can be a useful aid for plug installation where access is difficult
+6. Install new spark plugs and finger tighten them until they stop – A length of rubber tubing pushed over the insulator a useful aid for plug installation where access is difficult

 7. If you have a torque wrench, tighten to the specified torque setting in the table below.
 Make sure your torque wrench has the correct load ranges and that it has a calibration certificate, spark plug torque settings are reasonably low so a smaller wrench will be necessary.
 Note the following: